 3. When each one is enough

 If you only want a quick directional read, the free result can be enough.
-If the question matters more, or you need context for why the reading takes a certain tone, the deeper report is the better fit.
+If the question matters more, or you need context for why the reading takes a certain tone, the fuller report is the better fit.

 The right choice depends on whether you are browsing, comparing, or trying to think through a real decision with more patience.